 ARQUEOLÓGICA 2.0 & GEORES – 2021 invites authors to submit original and unpublished work in applied and innovative digital heritage areas such as climate change hazards, monitoring and mitigations, collaborative environments, documentation of cultural heritage, high-end digitisation, 3D modelling and informative models of objects, monuments and sites, artificial intelligence, deep learning, big data, digital twins, life cycle management, virtual archaeology, virtual conservation/restoration, virtual museums, virtual exhibitions, cultural heritage gaming, innovative e-learning, and internet technologies and social media in cyberarchaeology.

-The contributions can be presented as: (a) scientific peer-reviewed papers, with a minimum of 5 pages based on the MS Word template Arqueologica&GEORES2021_Template_DOI, reporting innovative and outstanding research works and activities; (b) works in progress, i.e. papers reporting on-going projects with some initial but interesting results, not exceeding 3 pages based on the MS World template Arqueologica&GEORES2021_Template_Short.
-For successful and outstanding peer-reviewed scientific contributions, the authors will have the chance to get two contributions: 1) Long paper in the Virtual Archaeology Review (VAR); and 2) Abstract in the Proceedings.
+The contributions can be presented as: (a) scientific peer-reviewed papers, with a minimum of 6 pages based on the MS Word template Arqueologica&GEORES2021_Template_DOI, reporting innovative and outstanding research works and activities; (b) works in progress, i.e. papers reporting on-going projects with some initial but interesting results, not exceeding 3 pages based on the MS World template Arqueologica&GEORES2021_Template_Short.
+All the successful peer-reviewed contributions (a or b) will be published in the Proceedings.
+The authors notified with an outstanding score (class (a) only) will be invited to opt for either 1) Proceedings or 2) Paper in the Virtual Archaeology Review (VAR) plus Abstract in the Proceedings.

 Paper submission implies the willingness of at least one author to be registered per paper.
 All submitted papers (in PDF or DOC) should be written in English.
 Each paper will be peer-reviewed by 2-3 members of the scientific committee.

 In case of questions related to the submission process, please contact us at email@example.com.